How to move on from breastfeeding

 Look out for your baby's "I'm full" signs, this could be pulling away from the teat or falling asleep.
 If your baby hasn't drunk the full bottle then throw the leftovers away; don't offer it again later because harmful bacteria could develop.

 After you have fed your baby and they're feeling content, wash the bottle, lid and teat thoroughly in warm soapy water before rinsing and sterilising.

 How much formula should I give?

-Your baby’s appetite will change as they develop, you should expect them to feed little and often throughout the day and night.
+Your baby’s appetite will change as they develop, but generally you should expect them to feed little and often throughout the day and night.
 Follow the dosing instructions on the formula milk’s product label when you prepare bottles.
 If you are concerned about your baby’s feeding needs speak to your midwife or GP for advice.

 Can I prepare bottles in advance?